Filipino Resistance against Spanish and American Rule

 Filipino resistance against Spanish and American rule was marked by the effective use of guerrilla warfare methods.
 In the face of superior enemy forces, Filipinos employed tactics such as hit-and-run attacks, ambushes, and sabotage to disrupt colonial operations.
 This decentralized approach allowed them to adapt swiftly to changing circumstances and strike where their enemies were vulnerable.

-See also The Legacy and Impact of Asian Independence Movements
+See also Impact of World War II on Asian Independence Movements

 By blending into the natural terrain of the Philippine archipelago, Filipino guerrilla fighters exploited their knowledge of the environment to their advantage.
 Dense forests, mountainous regions, and intricate networks of trails provided ideal cover for surprise attacks and swift retreats, enabling them to outmaneuver the better-equipped Spanish and American forces.